KKodiac/copilot-rps/README.md

 # GitHub Copilot Workshop

+> Not a single line of code was written by hand

 ## Build a Rock, Paper, Scissors game from scratch with GitHub Copilot

 <img width="400" alt="Rock Paper Scissors image" src="./assets/Rock Paper Scissors image.png">